Maine Overtime Laws

 The City of Portland gave minimum wage workers a raise when it decided to increase its base pay rate higher than the state-required minimum wage.
 This increase in the minimum wage also means a higher overtime rate.
 For example, tipped employees in Maine generally receive $9.50 an hour for overtime pay, after their employer applies a $5 an hour tip credit.
 The overtime rate for tipped employees everywhere in Portland is $10.34 an hour (as of 9/17).

 You follow the rules at work, so it's reasonable for you to expect your employer to follow the rule for overtime pay.
 Some miscalculations are accidental.
-But if your Boss denies your right to overtime pay, the law may be on your side.
-An experienced local attorney can help you navigate the claim process and enforce your rights to lost wages and damage, if available.
-Find out how the law applies to your issue by receiving a free claim review by a Maine attorney.
+But if your boss denies your right to overtime pay, the law may be on your side.
+Contact an experienced employment attorney in Maine who can help you navigate the claim process and enforce your rights to lost wages and damages, if available.

 Contact a qualified attorney.